 - 6.5.
 The Council set a balanced net revenue budget of £327.7m at its meeting in February 2022.
 Current forecasts against the revised budget of £328.4m, shows a potential net expenditure of £340.0m. - 6.6.
 This position reflects the increase in demand led pressures in social care in both the Children's Services Directorate and Adults, Health and Integration Directorate.
 This mirrors national events and the County Council's Network has recently reported that forecast increases in care costs could be more than double those reported as recently as 2021. - 6.7.
 There are further pressures due to increased costs relating to rising inflation and the current national pay offer.
-The Council, in line with most public sector organisations, relies on government inflation targets when calculating budgets, target inflation remains at 2% but actual inflation is currently exceeding 10%.
+The Council, in-line with most public sector organisations, relies on government inflation targets when calculating budgets, target inflation remains at 2% but actual inflation is currently exceeding 10%.
+Some predictions say it may reach 13% by the end of the year.
 The Council actually forecast local pay increases of 2.5% recognising potentially higher increases for local lower paid workers.
-However, current national pay negotiations could see wages rise in excess of 6% for some lower paid workers. - 6.8.
-General Reserve balances are risk assessed and it was highlighted in the MTFS that emerging risks such as inflation and particularly the DSG deficit, as having no alternative funding.
-To address the issue of emerging financial pressure Senior Officers at the Council have set up Action Plans, which will continue to be developed to identify activities required to bring spending back in line with the MTFS. - 6.9.
-The emerging Action Plans reflect the Committee Structure to allow member oversight of the activities being carried out to manage in-year spending.
-Any appropriate decisions required from members will be brought
+However, current national pay negotiations could see wages rise in excess of 6% for some lower paid workers.